aehrc/RAPpoet/README.md

 # RAPpoet
-Research Analysis Platform parallelisation orchestration engine (RAPpoet) template: Optimised driver and worker scripts for genomic analyses on UKBB cloud-based RAP
+Research Analysis Platform parallelisation orchestration engine (RAPpoet): Optimised driver and worker script templates for genomic analyses on UK Biobank (UKBB) cloud-based Research Analysis Platform (RAP)

 ## Description

-This repository contains templates for a driver and worker approach to running a genomic analyses on the [The UK Biobank Research Analysis Platform (RAP)](https://documentation.dnanexus.com/).
-The UKBB RAP platform is available to all UK Biobank approved researchers, that are collaborating on an approved or in progress project.
-If you already have a RAP account, or wish to set one up click this [link](https://ukbiobank.dnanexus.com/landing).
+This repository contains templates for a driver and worker approach to running a genomic analyses on the [The UK Biobank Research Analysis Platform](https://documentation.dnanexus.com/).

+The UKBB RAP platform is available to all approved researchers that are collaborating on an approved or in progress [project](https://ukbiobank.dnanexus.com/landing).
 On the RAP, analyses are conducted on AWS Elastic Compute Cloud (EC2) instances, offering diverse options for storage, memory capacity, and core numbers.
 This workflow is tailored for executing a genomic analysis pipeline, utilising the cloud environment to run two stages of quality control (QC) and, subsequently, merging the data for a logistic regression genome-wide association analysis in the final step.

 ### 1. Quality Control Step 1: Sample and Variant Filtering
-This step involves sample filtering, variant filtering, normalisation, and renaming using bcftools.
+This step involves sample filtering, variant quality filtering, and variant normalisation using bcftools.

 ### 2. Quality Control Step 2: Chunking and Standard Filtering
-This step includes chunking VCFs, applying standard filters (geno, MAF, HWE), and generating PLINK format files.
+This step includes partially merging VCFs, applying standard genomic filters (geno, MAF, HWE), and generating [PLINK](https://www.cog-genomics.org/plink/2.0/) format files.

 ### 3. Merging Files and Logistic Regression with PLINK2
-In this step, the QC filtered files are merged into a single file, followed by a PLINK2 logistic regression analysis.
+In this step, the QC filtered files are merged into a single file, followed by a PLINK logistic regression analysis.

 ## Set up

 ### Environment Configuration for RAP CLI
 The UKBB RAP offers a user-friendly web User Interface (UI).
-However, to run RAPpoet and scale up your processes, you'll need to access the RAP via the command-line interface (CLI) using the DNAnexus Platform SDK, also known as [dx-toolkit](https://documentation.dnanexus.com/user/helpstrings-of-sdk-command-line-utilities).
+However, to run RAPpoet and scale up your processes, you'll need to access the RAP via the command-line interface (CLI) using the [DNAnexus Platform SDK](https://github.com/dnanexus/dx-toolkit), also known as [dx-toolkit](https://documentation.dnanexus.com/user/helpstrings-of-sdk-command-line-utilities).

 Follow the steps below to set up an environment for accessing the RAP from the command line.
 These steps assume you have [conda](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html) and [pip](https://pip.pypa.io/en/stable/installation/) installed.